hex6/dota-lua-vscript-sublime/README.md

 4. Done!

-If you don't have Package control, you can get it [here](https://packagecontrol.io/installation).
+If you don't have Package Control, you can get it [here](https://packagecontrol.io/installation).
 ####Manual

 Extract the *DotaLuaVScript* folder into your Packages folder: